Dračí Historie: Plot and gameplay

 The game centres around a teen dragon named Bert.
 He lives with his father Herbert and mother Berta.
 Bert's father leaves to look for treasure.
 In his absence, Bert befriends the evil magic wand Evelyn.
 His father did not return for a long time, and the wand also disappeared.
-Therefore Bert decides to find them.
+Therefore, Bert decides to find them.

 Critical reception

 The game received mostly positive reviews from critics in 1995.
 The lowest rating was 60% from Score, while the highest was 92% from Riki.

 A review on Freegame.cz written in 2006 commented that the technical processing still held up.
 Tiscali.cz said that while the game was disappointing, it was nevertheless a turning point for the Czech game scene.
 Gry Online felt the game was humorous and targeted at children.
-Database-her.cz thought the title had pleasant cartoon graphics and humorous dialogues.
+Databaze-her.cz thought the title had pleasant cartoon graphics and humorous dialogues.
 In 2006, Bonusweb gave the game a rating of 80%, commenting that it had lost virtually nothing of its attractiveness.
 FreeHry.cz described it as a "true nostalgic memory of old good adventures".
 In 2010, Root.cz deemed it a blast from the past, yet still fun to play.

 The game sold 7,000 copies in 1995, one of the best-selling Czech games at the time.
-Between 1995–1999, approximately 10 to 15 thousand official copies were sold.
+Between 1995 and 1999, approximately 10 to 15 thousand official copies were sold.